F1 Score vs ROC AUC vs Accuracy vs PR AUC: Which Evaluation Metric Should You Choose?

 - Pretty much in every binary classification problem where you care more about the positive class.
 It is my go-to metric when working on those problems.

-- It can be easily explained to business stakeholders which in many cases can be a deciding factor.
-Always remember, machine learning is just a tool to solve a business problem.
+- It can be easily explained to business stakeholders, which in many cases can be a deciding factor.
+Always remember that machine learning is just a tool to solve a business problem.

-AUC means area under the curve so to speak about ROC AUC score we need to define ROC curve first.
+AUC means “area under the curve.”
+So, to speak about the ROC AUC score, we need to define the ROC curve first.

-It is a chart that visualizes the tradeoff between true positive rate (TPR) and false positive rate (FPR).
-Basically, for every threshold, we calculate TPR and FPR and plot it on one chart.
+It is a chart that visualizes the trade-off between the true positive rate (TPR) and the false positive rate (FPR).
+Basically, for every threshold, we calculate TPR and FPR and plot them on one chart.

-Of course, the higher TPR and the lower FPR is for each threshold the better and so classifiers that have curves that are more top-left-side are better.
+Of course, the higher the TPR and the lower the FPR for each threshold, the better, and so classifiers that have curves that are more top-left-side are better.

-An extensive discussion of ROC Curve and ROC AUC score can be found in this article by Tom Fawcett.
+An extensive discussion of the ROC curve and the ROC AUC score can be found in this article by Tom Fawcett.

-We can see a healthy ROC curve, pushed towards the top-left side both for positive and negative classes.
-It is not clear which one performs better across the board as with FPR < ~0.15 positive class is higher and starting from FPR~0.15 the negative class is above.
+We can see a healthy ROC curve pushed towards the top-left side for both positive and negative classes.
+It is not clear which one performs better across the board, as with FPR < ~0.15 the positive class is higher, and starting from FPR~0.15 the negative class is above.

-In order to get one number that tells us how good our curve is, we can calculate the Area Under the ROC Curve, or ROC AUC score.
-The more top-left your curve is the higher the area and hence higher ROC AUC score.
+In order to get one number that tells us how good our curve is, we can calculate the Area Under the ROC Curve or ROC AUC score.
+The more top-left your curve is, the higher the area, and hence, the higher the ROC AUC score.

-Alternatively, it can be shown that ROC AUC score is equivalent to calculating the rank correlation between predictions and targets.
-From an interpretation standpoint, it is more useful because it tells us that this metric shows how good at ranking predictions your model is.
-It tells you what is the probability that a randomly chosen positive instance is ranked higher than a randomly chosen negative instance.
+Alternatively, it can be shown that the ROC AUC score is equivalent to calculating the rank correlation between predictions and targets.
+From an interpretation standpoint, it is more useful because it tells us that this metric shows how good your model is at ranking predictions.
+It tells you what the probability is that a randomly chosen positive instance is ranked higher than a randomly chosen negative instance.

 from sklearn.metrics import roc_auc_score